Timeline of the 2022 Russian invasion of Ukraine: 29 March

 Ukrainian and Russian negotiators met in Istanbul for a new round of in-person talks.
+Ahead of the meeting Turkish President Recep Tayyip Erdoğan stated that Ukraine was ready to agree to 4 out of Russia's 6 demands.
+He claimed Ukraine was prepared to renounce NATO membership and to make Russian Ukraine's second official language.
+According to Erdoğan Ukraine was not prepared to recognise the Russian occupation of Crimea or parts of Luhansk and Donetsk Oblasts.
 Ukraine proposed adopting a neutral status in exchange for security guarantees along the lines of NATO Article 5.
 The proposals also included a 15-year consultation period on the status of Russian-annexed Crimea and return of all Russian forces to their pre-invasion positions.
 Russia's Ministry of Defense announced "drastic reduction of military activity" on the Kyiv and Chernihiv fronts, which, Russian presidential aide Vladimir Medinsky clarified, was not tantamount to a ceasefire.
 The United States Department of Defense cautioned that an observed movement of elements of the Russian army away from Kyiv was likely "a repositioning, not a real withdrawal".
+In a televised meeting with military bloggers on 13 June 2023 Russian President Vladimir Putin claimed that Russia and Ukraine had on this day came to "a good agreement on how to resolve the current situation by peaceful means" but that the Ukrainians had "threw it away" after the withdrawal of Russian troops from Kyiv after the (failed) Russian 2022 offensive on Kyiv.
+According to Putin Ukraine had agreed to curb Neo-Nazism in Ukraine through the "introducing appropriate restrictions in the law in Ukraine", but this had failed to happen intentionally.
+On 14 June 2023 President of Belarus Alexander Lukashenko claimed, in an interview with Russia-1, that Ukrainian and Russian delegations had discussed the possibility of "some sort of a lease" of Crimea during the March 2022 negotiations.

 Despite the negotiations, airstrikes and ground fighting continued unabated.
 The Ukrainian military reported they were holding back Russian invasion forces in the east, southeast, and northeast, counterattacking in certain areas.
 Intense fighting occurred around the suburbs of Kyiv, especially in the northwest and northeast of the capital.
 A Russian airstrike hit a regional government building in Mykolaiv, killing at least 35 and wounding 33 others.

-Late on 29 March, local officials reported a series of explosions outside the Russian city of Belgorod, near the border with Ukraine.
+Local officials reported a series of explosions outside the Russian city of Belgorod, near the border with Ukraine.
 According to TASS, a temporary Russian military camp was hit by a shell fired from the Ukrainian side, wounding at least four.